-- Loosen nut 3, holding the threaded rod 2. - Turn threaded rod 2 to adjust the shift lever.
+- Loosen nut 3, holding threaded rod 2. - Turn threaded rod 2 to adjust the shift lever.

+The range of adjustment is limited.
 The shift lever must not come into contact with any other vehicle components during the shift procedure.

-Tighten nut 3, holding the threaded rod 2.
+Tighten nut 3 while holding threaded rod 2.
 Guideline